Professional qualifications in finance can open up employment opportunities while guiding you down a clearly mapped-out career path

 As High Fliers' The Graduate Market in 2017 points out, investment banks (£47,000) and banking and finance companies (£32,500) featuring in The Times Top 100 Graduate Employers offer some of the most generous graduate starting salaries, with continuing professional development only likely to further increase your earning potential.
 To explore this high-paying career path in more detail, read our top tips on getting into investment banking.

 If you're interested in postgraduate study but want to ensure that the curriculum is current and relevant to the competitive business banking world, you may wish to explore industry-approved courses such as those available from City, University of London's Cass Business School.
 They offer a number of full- and part-time Masters programmes in areas such as corporate finance, investment management and wealth management.
 These degrees are designed in partnership with industry professional bodies - for example, the CII, the CISI and the Chartered Alternative Investment Analyst Association (CAIA).

 Many finance graduate schemes offered by leading employers also give graduates the opportunity to study towards a professional banking qualification as part of their training.

 Financial services qualifications

-If you're looking to achieve an insurance or financial services qualification, The Chartered Insurance Institute (CII) offers a full range of awards, certificates, diplomas and advanced diplomas.
-By completing the Advanced Diploma in Insurance and having five years' experience, you may be eligible to apply for chartered status as an insurance broker, insurer, insurance practitioner or insurance risk manager.
+If you're looking to achieve an insurance focused qualification, the CII also offers the Advanced Diploma in Insurance.
+From this, and having gained five years' relevant experience, you may be eligible to apply for chartered status as an insurance broker, insurer, insurance practitioner or insurance risk manager.